Al-Ittihad Mosque Jatibarang

 Al-Ittihad is the name of a mosque in Jatibarang Lor village of Jatibarang District in Brebes Regency, Indonesia.

 Development process

-Al-Ittihad Mosque starting on 6 March 2008. completed and inaugurated on 3 March 2008.
-Plant development is completed in 4 years and eventually resign from the schedule due to the increase in building materials resulting from the increase in other basic needs.
+Al-Ittihad Mosque, which started on 6 March 2008, was completed and inaugurated on 3 March 2008.
+Plant development is completed in 4 years and eventually resigns from the schedule due to the increase in building materials resulting from the increase in other basic needs.
 This mosque will become a community icon for Jatibarang Brebes because the shape of a unique and luxurious.
 This mosque stands on the whole 5000 m2 of land and can accommodate 10,000 jamaah.
 Al-Ittihad Mosque that now there is the result of the relocation of a mosque south of the market there Jatibarang, of course, before the relocated discussion the ulama and community leaders in Jatibarang.
 Relocation process itself is supported and assisted by the Regent of Brebes Mr. Tajudin Nur Ali was tense and construction cost not less than 8 billion rupiah.